 Every company needs funds to run its business operations.
 Most of the companies raise capital by issuing shares in public.
-However, it is not feasible for all companies which are not prepared to go public.
-Especially the companies that have been established recently.
+However, it is not feasible for all companies which are not ready to go public.
+Especially new establishments.
 There is another common source for obtaining funds which are borrowing.
 Companies can borrow through bonds and debentures.
 In this article, we will discuss the various aspects of debenture.

 What are Debentures?

 The word debenture is derived from the Latin word ‘debere’, which means to borrow or take a loan.
 It is a debt instrument that may or may not be secured by any collateral.
 Governments or companies use them for raising capital by borrowing money from the public.
-In simple words, it is a legal certificate that says how much the investor has invested (principal amount), the interest to be paid and the schedule of payments.
+In simple words, it is a legal certificate that shows the investment amount (principal amount), the interest rate and the schedule of payments.
 The investor receives the principal and interest at the end of maturity.

 They are like unsecured loans where the investor has no claim to the company assets if a default occurs.
 The repayment solely depends on the company creditworthiness of the issuing company.
 However, before paying stock dividends to its shareholders, the issuing company will fix the debt interest payments.
 Sometimes, companies also issue them with security, i.e. they have an asset as a mortgage.
 In liquidation, the company has to preferably pay the creditors by liquidating their assets.
 Therefore, investors can check the credit ratings of these instruments before investing in them.